-ISCLH is pleased to announce member Fei-Hsien Wang was awarded the Peter Gonville Stein Award from the American Society for Legal History (ASLH) for her book, Pirates and Publishers: A Social History of Copyright in Modern China (Princeton University Press, 2019).
+ISCLH is pleased to announce member Fei-Hsien Wang was awarded the Peter Gonville Stein Book Award by the American Society for Legal History (ASLH) in 2020 for her book, Pirates and Publishers: A Social History of Copyright in Modern China (Princeton University Press, 2019).

 Congratulations to Professor Wang!Follow us on

 Share this on